NovaForgeCtrl/LUMS/install.md

 Tokens must be:

-* Unique per client
+* unique per client
-* Stored securely
+* stored securely
-* Protected from unauthorized access
+* protected from unauthorized access
-* Revocable
+* revocable
-* Excluded from Git
+* excluded from Git
-* Excluded from public documentation
+* excluded from public documentation
+* excluded from logs

 The server validates authentication on protected client endpoints.